jecki/DHParser/documentation/StepByStepGuide.rst

    decide to use different syntactic constructs.

-   If all examples can be parsed, you go back to step one and add further more complex examples, and continue to do so until you have the feeling that you DSL's grammar is rich enough for all intended application cases.
+   If all examples can be parsed, you go back to step one and add further more complex examples, and continue to do so until you have the feeling that your DSL's grammar is rich enough for all intended application cases.

 Let's try this with the trivial demo example that comes with creating a new